subos2008/trading-engine-infrastructure/README.md

 # IN PROCESS OF DEPRICATION

 This repo is for the k8 version of the trading engine deployment.
+It adds Redis and Datadog's agent to a Kubernetes cluster using Flux.

 However, I'm in the process of porting it (day 1) to ecs/serverless AWS
 See: https://github.com/subos2008/trading-engine-infrastructure-v2-aws